shaundnz/myunsplash/README.md

 [MyUnsplash](https://myunsplash-shaundnz.netlify.app/) is a simplified version of Unsplash.
 Upload images to share with everyone!

+Project is hosted on Netlify, check it out [here!](https://myunsplash-shaundnz.netlify.app/)

 This project was built to further my full stack development skills and provide an opportunity to experiment with new technologies I had been interested in trying, specifically using a database hosted on AWS RDS, and libraries `next-connect`, `next-joi` and `react-hook-form`.